MartinGeorgiev-14/php_project/README.md

 ## About

-LearnMore! is a project about managin courses.
+LearnMore! is a project about managing courses.

 ### Admin panel